 Thank you for your interest in our Fellowship Program.
-We will be accepting applications through ERAS for positions starting July 1, 2013.
+We will be accepting applications through ERAS for positions starting July 1, 2014.
 Our Nephrology Training Program participates in the National Match Program.
-We will begin downloading applications on July 15, 2012 for 2013 positions.
-Interviews will be conducted on Fridays in August through October in 2012.
-In order to accomodate the large volume of applicants we will also be offering Skype interviews this year.
+We will begin downloading applications on July 15, 2013 for 2014 positions.
+Interviews will be conducted on Fridays in August through October in 2013.
+In order to accomodate applicants we also offer Skype interviews .

 The University of Louisville has an active, ACGME accredited Fellowship Program, which leads to certification by the American Board of Internal Medicine.
 Our goal is to train superb clinical nephrology consultants to practice in the community and physician scientists to join the academic community of scholars.

 In order to serve as a Fellow in our program, you must be eligible to take the American Board of Internal Medicine certification exam or be certified by the American Board of Internal Medicine.
 In addition, you must qualify for a Kentucky medical license.

 One requirement for licensure in Kentucky is completion of a least a PGY 1 (Internship) training year in the United States or Canada.
 The University of Louisville does not support H1-B visa for a clinical fellowship applicant.
 International graduates must be ECFMG certified.